iamtyl/Kube-Cluster-Deployment/README.md

 # Kube-Cluster-Deployment
-Scripts to bootstrap your Kubernetes Cluster
+Scripts to bootstrap your Kubernetes Cluster.

+You may find the download script here.